Too embarrassed to ask: what is a SPAC?

-SPAC stands for “special purpose acquisition company”.
-These companies are listed on the stockmarket.
-However, there’s one big difference between a SPAC and a normal company – the SPAC doesn’t actually have any business operations of its own.
-Instead, its sole purpose in joining the stockmarket is to raise money to buy an existing private company or companies.
+Spac stands for “special purpose acquisition company”.
+The key difference between a Spac and a normal company is that the Spac has no business of its own.
+Instead, its sole purpose is to raise money via an initial public offering (IPO – ie, joining the stockmarket) and then use that money to buy an existing private company or companies.

 For this reason, Spacs are also known as “blank cheque companies” in the US.
 In the UK, they’d more commonly be described as “cash shells”.

 Spacs have been around for some time, but they have erupted in popularity (and controversy) in recent years.
 For example, in 2009, only one Spac came to market, and even in 2019, the number was only 59 (according to data from Statista).

 By contrast, nearly 250 Spacs were created in 2020, raising $83bn.
 And in 2021, that number surged to more than 600 Spacs, raising more than $160bn, according to industry website SpacInsider.

 Big names that have gone public via the Spac route include Virgin Galactic and US sports and gaming group DraftKings.

 So what is a Spac and how does it work?

 A Spac is usually put together with the aim of buying a company (or companies) in a specific sector.
 The founders may be experts in the area, although as the popularity of such vehicles has rocketed, many are now associated with celebrities or other well-known figures, with everyone from US cook Martha Stewart to former president Donald Trump backing Spacs in recent years.